 DMZ or demilitarized zone is a physical or logical subnetwork that exposes an organization’s external facing services to a usually larger and non-trusted network, usually the internet.
 It is a way to enhance connectivity and performance over the internet, as it helps electronic signals to bypass strict firewall and router security and open all ports for faster delivery of data packets.
 The disadvantage of DMZ is that the security of your system is at stake, as it leaves the computer open to all.
+Enabling the DMZ feature on your Linksys smart wi-fi account is very easy just ask our tech support team, they are ready to help you.

-Linksys Tech Support suggests you to remember these points when enabling the DMZ feature in your Linksys Smart Wi-Fi router:
+Linksys Support suggests you to remember these points when enabling the DMZ feature in your Linksys Smart Wi-Fi router:

 - If you want to use the IP address then be sure to set up a static IP address to the computer that you want to expose as the IP address may change if set it to DHCP.